Develop recordkeeping policies, procedures and tools

-Note: The process of functional analysis is described in the Australian Standard 5090–2003: Work process analysis for recordkeeping standard (SA/SNZ TR ISO 26122:2012).
+Note: The process of functional analysis is described in the Information and documentation—Work process analysis for recordkeeping standard (SA/SNZ TR ISO 26122:2012).

 You may need to review or update your BCS if your agency’s functions and activities change (for example, as part of a machinery-of-government or administrative change).
 You should clearly document changes to your BCS, including where terms have been removed or replaced.